 18. Replenish Your Winter Necessities

 After the storm has passed, try to replenish all the necessities you used during the outage.
 Restock food, water, batteries, and fuel as storms can hit again, leaving less time to restock at that point.

 19. Check for Damaged Piping

-If you suspect frozen pipes, you can thaw using a blow dryer.
-However, be sure not to use that if you are in standing water as there is a risk of electrocution.
+If you suspect frozen pipes, you can thaw them using a blow dryer.
+However, be sure not to use that if you are in standing water, as there is a risk of electrocution.

 It is always better to turn off the water at the main shut-off valve and call a professional right away.